 The assigned Liquidity Resources score of a3 incorporates an adjustment for regulated deposits centralised at Caisse des Depots et Consignations (Aa2 stable), which are removed from liquid assets.

 Environmental, social and governance considerations

-In line with our general view for the banking sector, Credit Mutuel Alliance Federale has a low exposure to environmental risks and moderate exposure to social risks.
-See our Environmental heat map and our Social heat map for further information.
+In line with our general view for the banking sector, Credit Mutuel Alliance Federale has a low exposure to environmental risks.
+See our Environmental heat map for more information.